Lebak, Sultan Kudarat

-It is a coastal municipality that lies in the northernmost part of the province.
+It is a coastal municipality that lies in the northwestern part of the province.

 Etymology

 Lebak is a Maguindanaon word meaning hollow.
 This is because of the eastern part of Lebak is a mountain and on the western part is the Celebes Sea thus the hollow portion is between a mountain and the sea.

 History

 Early settlers are the Manobo at Salangsang.
 Anthropomorphic urn burials of limestone and some pottery were found in Seminoho Cave dates back to AD 585.
 Manobos way of life was intact until the Teduray settlers arrived in the 1950s.

 Sultanate era

 Lebak was once part of Sultanate of Maguindanao.The arrival of Maguindanao which establish the Islamic faith and settled in near the rivers and shores in the 15th century.

 Spanish era

 This territory was part of the Spanish Empire in Asia and Oceania (1520–1898).
 By 1696, Captain Rodríguez de Figueroa obtained from the Spanish government the exclusive right to colonize Mindanao.
-On February 1 of this year, Iloilo reached the mouth of the Rio Grande of Mindanao, in what is now known as the city of Cotabato.
+On February 1 of this year, he reached the mouth of the Rio Grande of Mindanao, in what is now known as the city of Cotabato.
+After obtaining this exclusive right, Captain Rodríguez de Figueroa began an expedition to expand Spanish influence in the region.
+However, his efforts met strong resistance from local communities, including the Sultanate of Maguindanao and various indigenous groups.
+Despite this, Spanish influence continued to grow, particularly through the establishment of military posts and Catholic missions.
+Spanish rule in the interior of Mindanao remained unstable, with local resistance continuing throughout the colonial period.

 The first written history of this town was in 1871, The colonial government of Spain, Lebac was made into a military district of Cotabato.
 The military campaign of Emilio Terrero y Perinat against Sultan reaches Lebak in 1887.